 Kevin is an accomplished pianist, published author, composer, arranger and a specialist in singing for actors.
 With roots in Alabama and Virginia, Kevin is thrilled to be back in the South and committing his full-time energy to the Atlanta Gay Men’s Chorus.
 In Novemeber 2011, Kevin was included as a member of Fenuxe Magazine’s Fenuxe 50, recognizing his laudable contributions to Atlanta’s arts and LGBT communities.

-Melissa T. Arasi — Conductor, Women’s Chorus Project serves as the supervisor of performing arts: general/choral music, theatre and dance for the Cobb County School District in Marietta, GA.
+Melissa T. Arasi — Conductor, Atlanta Women’s Chorus serves as the supervisor of performing arts: general/choral music, theatre and dance for the Cobb County School District in Marietta, GA.
 Prior to this supervisory role, she was the choral director and Fine Arts Department chair at Walton High School in Cobb County for 14 years.
 Dr. Arasi served as visiting assistant professor of music at the Georgia Tech choral program, where she founded and conducted the Women’s Choir and assisted with vocal development for the entire Georgia Tech choral program from 2009-2012.
 Dr. Arasi teaches private voice and has taught elementary general music as well as conducted children’s choirs in several Atlanta area churches.

 Dr. Arasi received a Bachelor of Arts in Music Education from Shorter College in Rome, GA; a Master of Arts in Music Education and a PhD in Teaching and Learning in Music Education from Georgia State University.
 She received her Educational Leadership Certification from The University of West Georgia.